 The problem with the de-institutionalization of mental patients, which began in America in the 1960s and put thousands of mental patients including dangerous ones back on the streets, has only worsened in recent years.
 This has happened not only because of the more recent drive for containment of health care costs, but also because of the decades-long, misguided mental health strategy of administering mental health care via community outreach and outpatient treatment.
 In many cases, these strategies have failed due to inadequate follow-up of and poor compliance by patients as well as legal restraints placed on families.
 If you feel like you, or a family member is struggling with their mental health, you’ll want to get in touch with a service like an Orlando psychiatrist.

 Another problem is the current privacy laws in association with the forced legal emancipation of children from their parents in educational and health care laws, which have caused difficulties for parents in obtaining confidential mental health records of their children, even those who are young adults and still dependent upon them for health insurance coverage.
+In the United Kingdom, you are automatically enrolled in the NHS (National Health Service) and if you wanted Channel Island Health Insurance, this is extra on your part.
+Anyways, back to the USA.
 With the passage of the ObamaCare law requirements, children up to age 26 can be covered under the parent’s health insurance.
 This offers an opportunity to amend privacy laws to allow parents access to the mental health information on their dependent children.
 ObamaCare or not, these problems need to be corrected by relaxing privacy laws, allowing parents to exert more control of their children in the psycho-socially challenging, difficult years of adolescence and young adulthood when many cases of schizophrenia and other psychopathology first become apparent.

-Family members and neighbors should not fear reporting, in good faith, individuals with a history of violence and possible mental illness to the appropriate law enforcement and mental health agencies with the removal of potential legal repercussions.
+Family members and neighbors should not fear to report, in good faith, individuals with a history of violence and possible mental illness to the appropriate law enforcement and mental health agencies with the removal of potential legal repercussions.

 THE SENSATIONALIZATION OF VIOLENCE IN THE MEDIA AND POPULAR CULTURE